-The Medicaid payment is considered payment in full only for those days that were covered by Medicaid.
-For non-covered days, hospitals may seek payment from patients as they do now.
+The Medicaid payment is considered payment in full for only those days that were covered by Medicaid.
+For non-covered days, hospitals may seek payment from other payers or patients as they do now.

-30. Is the present-on-admission indicator be used?
+29. Is the present-on-admission indicator to be used?